I hear quite regularly from people who are worried that they could have

 Vaccinations

-I'm in two minds about vaccinations.
-If you've ever had
+I am in two minds about vaccinations.
+If you have ever had

 a cat develop cat flu (feline herpes virus), as I have, you know it is